MvvmCross/MvvmCross/docs/_documentation/plugins/ios-sidebar.md

 }
 ```

-<I>Don't worry, `MvxSidebarPresenter` inherits all of the capabilities of the default view presenter.</I>
+> Note: `MvxSidebarPresenter` inherits all of the capabilities of the default view presenter

 ## MvxSidebarPresenter